 Wong Kar-wai’s Production (2013)

 You would think that the one of the greatest filmmakers ever ripped off Wilson Yip’s movie, but nothing could be further from the truth.
 Wong Kar-wai was working on his Ip Man motion picture since the mid-2000s, but the project got stuck in “development hell”.
 Fortunately, it was completed and released in 2013.
 The Grandmaster is an unusual take on Ip Man because he is not the main protagonist.
 The story of The Grandmaster is a beautiful case study of martial arts and their meaning in the modern world.
 The film is not about defeating some larger-than-life enemy, but about coming to terms with life and its shortcomings.
 Tony Leung Chiu-Wai and Zhang Ziyi are wonderful in the leading roles.
-With Wong Kar-wai in the directorial chair, the feast of brilliant visuals combined with slow-paced but engaging storyline are guaranteed.
+With Wong Kar-wai in the directorial chair, the feast of brilliant visuals combined with a slow-paced but engaging storyline are guaranteed.
 The Grandmaster is my favourite Ip Man film outside of the Donnie Yen series.

 An Official Spin-off (2018)